Science and the Supreme Court agree – children are different and must be treated as such by the courts.

 The same considerations should apply to parole proceedings for youthful offenders.
 In other words, the protections and concerns that apply at sentencing hearings should apply when parole boards are determining whether to release a youthful offender from prison.

 In Missouri, we are fighting for the state’s Department of Corrections to implement juvenile-specific parole standards and procedures, including individualized, youth-based assessments focused on maturity and rehabilitation.
 We have filed lawsuit on behalf of Eric Gray, a juvenile offender who was denied his constitutionally mandated right to a fair parole hearing.
-We have also filed suit on behalf of a class of individuals who were sentenced to die behind bars are children and who now have a chance to be released from prison on parole.
+We have also filed suit on behalf of a class of individuals who were sentenced to die behind bars as children and who now have a chance to be released from prison on parole.

 Petition filed with the U.S. Supreme Court on behalf of Joey Chandler, a Mississippi youthful offender who has been a model prisoner for over 15 years, yet has been repeatedly denied a meaningful opportunity at parole.